AyjuYaas/BIM/06_BIM6th/readme.md

 # BIM 6th

-This Directory Contains all The Resources and Works Done on BIM 6th Semester
+This Directory Contains all The Resources and Works Done in BIM 6th Semester

 The Programming Languages Used: